Elizabeth Farians

-Elizabeth Farians, (1923 - 2013) co-founded the National Organization of Women, a religious studies scholar and a longtime activist for the Equal Rights Amendment.
-Farians is considered the first Catholic feminist to organize public protests and for over forty years she led a public fight against discrimination in religion.
+Elizabeth Farians (10 April 1923 – 21 October 2013) was an American religious studies scholar and feminist.
+She was an early member the National Organization of Women and is considered the first Catholic feminist to organize public protests and for over forty years she led a public fight against discrimination in religion.
+Farians was an activist for animal rights and veganism.

 Teaching career

-Elizabeth Farians, also known as Betty, taught in K12 schools as well as at the university level.
+Elizabeth Farians, also known as Betty, taught in K-12 schools as well as at the university level.
 In the 1940s, she was a physical education teacher at Our Lady of Angels High School in the city of St. Bernard, Ohio.
 She also taught P.E. in Terre Haute, Indiana and at Loyola University in Chicago.

 In 1970, while working at Loyola University, she testified in front of Congress in support of the Equal Rights Amendment.
 Farians was still teaching as late as 2008 when she taught a course on theology and animals at Xavier University.

 NOW Task Force on Women and Religion

-Marian's created the Ecumenical Task Force on Women and Religion in 1966.
+Farians created the Ecumenical Task Force on Women and Religion in 1966.
 According to journalist Patricia Miller, "...Farians convinced [Betty]Friedan that religion was the "root cause" of women's oppression and should be included as a core issue for the largely secular women's rights movement.
 Farians had personally experienced discrimination within the religious community as a result of her sex and these experiences helped fuel her activism.
 She said the hierarchy of the church was stuck in a "women-sex-sin syndrome."

 In June 1966, Farians became the first woman to attend an annual meeting of the Catholic Theological Society of America.
 When she tried to attend a dinner at this event, one of the priests promised to have her thrown out of the meeting.
 Before the creation of the National Organization for Women (NOW), Farians was a member of St. Joan's International Alliance, a more moderate group of Catholic feminists who supported the Equal Rights Amendment.
 Farians was one of the founders of NOW when it was created in 1966.
 In the 1960s, Farians was a leader of NOW's Ecumenical Task Force one of the seven original task forces.
 Farians claimed that women were enraged with inequality within the church and would soon undertake significant resistance.
 In 1970 she was quoted in The New York Times saying, "Some day soon some pastor is going to tell a woman she can't read the epistle and she's going to pop him one.
 We're not encouraging it but it's going to happen.
 The women are enraged."